mcci-catena/mcci-catena-provision/README.md

   1. `pip install pyserial`
   2. `pip install pexpect`
 * The Things Network CLI.
 Download it [here](https://www.thethingsnetwork.org/docs/network/cli/quick-start.html)
-* Catena Script File (It should be placed in the same repository as the script)
+* Catena script file (It should be placed in the same repository as the script)

 ### Notes